Last Updated on October 10, 2025 by Hannah Stephenson

 I also think part of the reason this place is so popular is that you can take alcoholic drinks into the theatre with you.
 They even serve slushie cocktails!

 You can catch new releases here as well as old movies and independent films.
-It’s R70 for a ticket and they also partner with the Wolf House bar and restaurant on Kloof Street, so there are different meal-and-movie combos every day of the week.
-Right now, on a Sunday, you can get two waffles and two movie tickets for R160.
-Not bad!
+It’s R90 for a ticket and they also partner with the Wolf House bar and restaurant on Kloof Street, so there are different meal-and-movie combos every day of the week – check out the full list here.

 14. Take a seal harbour cruise